cloudify-cosmo/getcloudify.org/guide/3.1/reference-builtin-workflows.md

 4. Execute `cloudify.interfaces.lifecycle.configure` operation.<sup>1</sup>
 5. Execute `cloudify.interfaces.relationship_lifecycle.postconfigure` relationship operations.<sup>2</sup>
 6. Execute `cloudify.interfaces.lifecycle.start` operation.<sup>1</sup>
-7. If the node instance is a host node (its type is a subtype of `cloudify.types.host`):
+7. If the node instance is a host node (its type is a subtype of `cloudify.nodes.Compute`):
     * Wait for host to be started.
 (Wait for `cloudify.interfaces.host.get_state` operation on the node instance to return `true`, if mapped, do nothing otherwise).
     * Install agent workers and required plugins on this host.
     * Execute `cloudify.interfaces.monitoring_agent` interface `install` and `start` operations. <sup>1</sup>